This post highlights things to do, see, eat and drink in the beautiful town of Los Olivos, California (Santa Barbara County).

 Los Olivos Restaurants

 For a small town, Los Olivos has a nice variety of eateries offering breakfast, lunch, and dinner.
-Here is a sampler of where you can try scrumptious dishes:
+Here is a sample of where you can try scrumptious dishes:

 Corner House Coffee – This is the perfect place to relax on comfy sofas.
 For what I experienced, locals seem to be crazy about the place.
 Besides coffee, you can get sandwiches, wood fire pizza, and ice cream.
 There are magazines to read and art for sale.